 Dual admissions partners are committed to offering HACC transfer students that obtain their associate's degree and meet all requirements, junior status into their institution.
 Additionally, support, financial incentives, and scholarships are built-in to the program to offer students the best opportunity for success.

 If you are interested, you can sign a Letter of Intent to enroll in a dual-admission agreement.
 You need to:

-- Meet regularly with your advisor.
+- Meet with your HACC advisor when registering for classes.

 You must enter into a dual-admission agreement before you earn 30 college-level credits.
-There are some exceptions.